eduardodsn/email-sender/README.md

 ## :book: Using the email sender
 ![Main page](images/main-page.png)

+### Authentication
+- If you're using Gmail as the provider, you'll need to tell Google to allow you to connect via SMTP, which is considered a "less secure" method.
+If you don't know how to do that, [check this tutorial](https://devanswers.co/allow-less-secure-apps-access-gmail-account/)
+- If you're using MS Exchange, it's not necessary to do the steps above

 ### Send a single email
 - You have to log into your Gmail or MS Exchange account
 - For MS Exchange accounts, exchange server address is required.
-If you don't know how to do that, [check this](https://www.nucleustechnologies.com/blog/how-to-find-exchange-server-address/)
+If you don't know how to do that, [check this tutorial](https://www.nucleustechnologies.com/blog/how-to-find-exchange-server-address/)
 - Send your email

 ![Login page](images/login-page.png)